majianjia/QingStation/doc/anemometer.md

 In PCB v1.1, the 2 OPA AMPs are all used to amplify the echo.
 The first stage was set to low impedance.
 Hopefully to reduce the charging time.
-The 2 stages AMP also allow for higher total gains.
+The 2 stages AMP also allow higher total gains.
 The virtual ground is now provided by a voltage divider and a large capacitor.
-From the simulation, it looks ok.
+The new circuit looks good .

-**The noise from driver**
+#### The noise from driver

 As the gain is quite large, I think the small capacitor in the clamp diodes let the driver's noise passed to the receiver side.
 This is also approved in a simulation circuit built using EasyEDA.